Incredible tips to deal with anxiety when travelling

 Unfortunately my anxiety had other plans and decided to remind me how scared of space I am, how fucking huge the universe is and that I didn’t want to die …. totally rationally right?!
 So instead of having a really nice night under the stars I was laid in my tent hyperventilating having to watch a pre-downloaded film on my tablet for such occasions as this.
 To try and calm down.

-It’s all about finding coping mechanisms that help you.
+It’s all about finding coping mechanisms that help you with your vacation anxiety.
 Because as anxiety triggers are subjective, so are the different ways to combat it.

 Who is your safety blanket?